lemlac/mulem/docs/reference.md

 Raw indexing is generally frowned upon.
 Mu prevents you from accessing an array unless can be guaranteed to be within range.
 If you wish to access an index without safety, mark your code with `@unsafe`.

 ```
-@unsafe do:                 -- Allow raw indexing.
+@unsafe do                  -- Allow raw indexing.
     list: int# = getData()
     print("{list#100}")     -- Might fail.
 ```